keshawscom/MOSIPDoc/docs/inji-wallet/inji-web/functional-overview/end-user-guide.md

 Overview

-This End-User-Guide helps you with following:
+The End-User-Guide for Inji Wallet (Web) helps you with 'Downloading National ID VC as PDF' , 'Download of Insurance ID VC as PDF' along with how you can select/choose a language or where you can look for help.

+also mention here within the intro the following:

+Time bound VC storage
+- Landing page
+- Responsive view: Details on how the application adapts to different device views, including mobile and tablet devices.

+- Interface Overview // Have one large screenshots mark/highlight the areas, also enlist the areas where you will find what. // Say - Inji Wallet is akin to inji wallet with a web interface.
-- Download of National ID VC as PDF:
+- Download of National ID VC as PDF
-- Download of Insurance ID VC as PDF:
+- Download of Insurance ID VC as PDF
 - Language Selection:
 - Language Selection: Guidance on selecting the preferred language for the application.
 Responsive Views: